How we helped young people build sustainable wellbeing habits with Glow Up with 42

 Glow Up with 42 was designed as a pilot to explore how behavioural design, lifestyle medicine, and community support could come together to enable real, sustainable behaviour change.

-The Brain Juice approach
+The Brain Juice Approach

 The Glow Up with 42 programme was built on the understanding that wellbeing habits are shaped by daily realities, not ideal conditions.
 Rather than assuming what young people needed, the work began with listening.